 |Penalty for Violation of Protective Orders||Contempt of Court and/or a misdemeanor with up to 12 months in jail and a $1000 fine.
 Can also be considered "stalking" or "aggravated stalking" and can be sentenced as either a misdemeanor or a felony.|

-If you are the victim of domestic violence, make sure you get immediate help and keep a safe distance from your abuser.
+If you're the victim of domestic violence, make sure you get immediate help and keep a safe distance from your abuser.
 And if you were charged with the crime, make sure you have the opportunity to defend yourself against the charges, as is your constitutional right.
-Get started with a free initial case evaluation today.
+The best way to defend yourself against domestic violence charges is to consult with an experienced criminal defense attorney in Georgia who can review your case and give you personalized legal advice on how best to proceed.

 Contact a qualified attorney.